PseudoDevs/IamGhost/FATAL9.md

-Last updated: 2024-04-02 18:01:15
+Last updated: 2024-04-02 18:01:49
-Random Quote: Silence at the proper season is wisdom, and better than any speech. - Plutarch
+Random Quote: Do not go where the path may lead, go instead where there is no path and leave a trail. - Ralph Waldo Emerson